drmsmith/lassaVac/README.md

 This repository includes three main sections:
 * LASV: A branching process model describing human-to-human LASV transmission throughout "districts" (ADM1 divisions) of West Africa, and accompanying code that prunes both spillover infections and human-acquired infections among vaccinated individuals
 * LassaX: A gravity model describing the geospatial spread of Lassa-X across districts, underlying an SEIR model describing within-district Lassa-X transmission and vaccination
-* HealthEconomics: A health-economic model that post-processes epidemiological data (infection incidence over space and time) to estimate clinical and economic outcomes
+* HealthEconomics: A health-economic model that post-processes epidemiological data (infection incidence over space and time) for both LASV and Lassa-X to estimate clinical and economic outcomes

 # lassaVac.Rproj
 *  An R project containing all necessary files and input data